Benefits of Going to Therapy - Insights from a Fremont Therapist

 About the Author: Alex Ly, Fremont Therapist

 Alex is a Licensed Marriage and Family Therapist based in Fremont.
 He focuses on providing full support as a Trauma Therapist and Anxiety Therapist.
-He is an expert in helping Asian American clients.
+As an Asian American Therapist, Alex is culturally equipped to provide culturally affirming therapy for Asian Americans.
 Alex has a compassionate approach to therapy.
 He specializes in helping people with perfectionism, anxiety, and disconnection.

 Previous